 Transition of Care: Helping Teens Become More Involved in Their Healthcare

-Adolescence involves a lot of changes, including a new dynamic between caregiver and child.
+Adolescence brings many changes, including a shift in how caregivers and children relate to each other.
 One change that isn’t talked about often is the child becoming more involved in their own medical care and eventually switching from a pediatrician to an adult doctor.
-Just like learning to drive or how to do laundry, it’s best that teenagers are prepared for this with the help of their caregivers.
+Just like learning to drive or learning how to do the laundry, it’s a good idea to prepare teenagers for this important transition.

 "Transition of care" is the preparation of teenagers and young adults to become more involved in their own healthcare, help them learn how to make medical decisions, and eventually assist them in a planned move from pediatric healthcare providers to adult providers.
-Most people don't switch doctors until they are young adults but starting to prepare children earlier can be helpful.
-While starting these conversations at 11-12 years old may seem early, it helps get children more involved and feel better about the upcoming change.
+Most teens don't switch doctors until they are young adults, but starting to prepare them earlier can be helpful.
+While starting these conversations at 12-13 years old may seem early, it helps get children more involved and feel better about the upcoming change.

 Below are some goals to help children start to feel confident about being involved in their health as they grow.